Cheukting/contribution-board/README.md

     2. Select your app from the ["My App" page](https://www.linkedin.com/developers/apps) and get your app verified.
 Then under `Products` tab, request access of `Share on LinkedIn` and `Sign In with LinkedIn using OpenID Connect` under `Available products`.
     3. After getting emails that those are apprived (may take a couple of minutes), use the [LinkedIn Developer Portal Token Generator tool](https://www.linkedin.com/developers/tools/oauth/token-generator) to get a token, make sure all the permissions (email, openid, profile, w_member_social) are selected.
     4. Put your token in the environment variables as `LINKEDIN_TOKEN`.
+    5. Please note that your token will expire in 60 days.
+So you may have to manually generate a new token and update it reguarly.

 If you are running it on GitHub action, you will need to set up these variables as secrets.
 [Learn how to set up secrets in GitHub Action here.](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)